 I didn’t realize the extent of his “visiting” until I went on vacation and had a friend cat sit.
 She never saw him over the two weeks I was gone.
 We were both worried as he was an older cat and was on medication.
 When I returned home, I posted signs in the neighborhood.
 He came home theat same night.
 However, the following days I received several calls.
 One of which was from a woman who fed him lunch each day for the past twelve years.
 Another young girl called me to say he was best friends with her sister - who was a special needs child.
 That broke my heart.

 At 16, the vet said he would develop CFKD in two years.
 I started to spoil him with fancy food and healthy supplements.
 At 17, I wanted what I thought was our last year together to be special, so I started to paint portraits of him with whimsical plays on his name.
 Soon I had enough for a calendar.

 Boo will be 19 in October of 2021 and still proudly brings me uninjured baby opossums.
 He continues to pose for paintings, and makes new friends on Instagram every day.

 This spiral bound 12 month wall calendar features the original artwork of California artist, Kathryn Evans.
-The 1st printing is only 100 calendars so secure a copy today!
+The 1st run of this limited edition calendar sold quickly.
+Only an additional 100 calendars have been printed, so secure a copy today before time runs out!

 Remember, a portion of the proceeds from the sale of the Many Lives of Boo calendar will be donated to animal welfare organizations.